TPapiernik/Module_16_Challenge/README.md

 A cursory review reveals that those reviewers who took the time to mention Jeff Bezos by name do so more often to criticize than to praise.

 One final caution is to remember the flexibility and variability of profanity.
 'Shit' is commonly mentioned in negative product reviews, but 'the shit' is high praise.
-Similarly, 'the tits' signifies a highly positive review, while the mention of 'tits up' would likely be something to avoid.
+Similarly, 'the tits' signifies a highly positive review, while the mention of 'tits up' would likely be in reference to something to consider avoiding.

 ## Deliverables